mikecapsio/texturefast-docs/docs/faq.md

 ### How do I get Normal or Roughness maps?

 Generate a Base Color first.
-Then open the PBR Material workflow, choose the available maps and target resolution, and generate them individually or through one-click full material generation on eligible plans.
+Then open the PBR Material workflow, choose the required maps and target resolution, and generate them individually or through one-click full material generation on eligible plans.

 ### What resolution can I use?